Artspire/project3/README.md

 ## Layout

 The design of the website is quite minimalist with a combination of fairly bright colors and a light font weight.
 For the background of the website, I used the colors of the Italian flag which I found on <a href="https://www.schemecolor.com/italy-flag-colors.php">SchemeColor</a>.
 For the layout, I have made use of <a href="https://getbootstrap.com/">Bootstrap</a> components, including the grid system, a modal and a navbar.
-The size of the containers change depending on the width of the screen, making the website responsive and look good on all screen sizes.

 ## Files

-My Django project folder contains two apps: <b>orders</b> and <b>pizza</b>.
+My Django project folder contains one app: <b>orders</b>.

-Inside 'orders', there is a <i>static</i> folder that lists all the database migrations, a <i>static</i> folder containing a number of images, an icon and a `styles.css` file, and a <i>templates</i> folder containing 8 .html template files that make up the website.
+Inside <b>orders</b>, there is a <i>migrations</i> folder that lists all the database migrations, a <i>static</i> folder containing a number of images, an icon and a `styles.css` file, and a <i>templates</i> folder containing 8 .html template files that make up the website.

-`forms.py`

-django-crispy-forms has been added to `requirements.txt`

- The SocketIO JavaScript code can all be found at the bottom of the `layout.html` file.
-Furthermore, the project folder contains a `requirements.txt` file listing all the Python packages used, a `helpers.py` file that defines the @login-required function and, lastly, an `application.py` file that contains all the necessary Flask code for running the website.
+A few other noteworthy files are `forms.py` which defines the custom RegistrationForm, `models.py` which defines all the tables in the database, `urls.py` that lists all the URL routes and `views.py` that contains all the necessary Python code for running the website.

+Lastly, outside of the app folder, there is <i>pizza</i> folder containing all the default Django project files, a `db.sqlite3` database file, a `manage.py` file and a `requirements.txt` file listing all the Python packages used and which django-crispy-forms has been added to.

 ## Functionality